seracio/annotation/README.md

 ## Disclaimer

-Annotations have become really importants for data visualization those days.
+Annotations have become really importants for data visualization theses days.
 This React component allows you to easily create small annotations in SVG charts.
-It is not as powerfull as the great [react-annotation](https://react-annotation.susielu.com/) by Susie Lu but is way more simple.
+It is not as powerfull as the great [react-annotation](https://react-annotation.susielu.com/) by Susie Lu but it is quite simple.

 ## Paradigm

-It is a single component which analyzes its children (only circles and rects are supported), builds an **enclosing shape** (circle or rect), and then properly places an **arrow connetor** to link **the given label** and its coordinates (relatives to the previously computed enclosing shape).
+It's a single component which analyzes its children (only circles and rects are supported), builds an **enclosing shape** (circle or rect), and then properly places an **arrow connetor** to link **the given label** and its coordinates (relatives to the previously computed enclosing shape).

 -   The children are not rendered, there are only a convenient way to specify the boundaries of the enclosing shape.
 -   This is why children are only rects and circles...
 They act as basic bounding boxes to target the data you want to annotate.
 For instance, if you want to annotate a complex shape (let's say a country path), you'll have to compute first the bouding box and then give it as child of the Annotation component.